Dan Cox, backed by Trump, wins Maryland GOP governor primary - NewsBreak

 “He’s not a newcomer,” said Fatig.

-At an elementary school in Silver Spring, many Democrats said they cast a ballot for governor with an eye toward November’s general election.
+At an elementary school in Silver Spring, many Democrats cast a ballot for governor with an eye toward November’s general election.

 Retired high school teacher Tom Hilton, 75, said he viewed the Democratic primary field as “kind of a toss-up” but ultimately picked Franchot.